Eddienewpath/LocateYou/README.md

 For simplicity, I did not intergrate MongoDB because the dataset is small enough to stay in memory.
 However, I did included a Mongoose Schema module for later use.
 Other module included:
 - parse.js for parsing raw dataset(csv)into JSON file
-- main.html static page using Jquery Ajax to send request

 Links: